 WHO ELSE ARE WE PLAYING IN PRE-SEASON?

-As previously mentioned, we start our pre-season tour with a game against Perth Glory on 13 July, before we meet Leeds four days later.
-After that, our International Champions Cup (ICC) campaign will get under way against Inter Milan in Singapore on 20 July and continues against Tottenham Hotspur in Shanghai five days later.
+After Wednesday's friendly has concluded, our International Champions Cup (ICC) campaign will get under way against Inter Milan in Singapore on 20 July and continues against Tottenham Hotspur in Shanghai five days later.
 There is a friendly against Kristiansund in Norway, then the Reds will play our final ICC match against AC Milan in Cardiff on 3 August.

 For more details and ticket information for all of the games, visit manutd.com/tour.